Fremantle Stuff > buildings >

-The facade of the Liebler Building, 21-29 Cliff St, is also known as that of the Reckitt and Colman Building and was probably constructed 1880s-90s for the Samson family.
-It is between the extant Lionel Samson building and the site of WF Samson's 1881-1900 residence.
+The facade of the Liebler Building, 21-29 Cliff St, is also known as that of the Reckitt and Colman building, from the name of the last tenant.
+It was built for J.A.
+Liebler in 1880 to be let as offices (see Herald, below).
+It is between the extant Lionel Samson building and the site of W.F.
+Samson's 1881-1900 residence (in 2021 an NDU carpark).
+Liebler apparently shot himself dead in 1881.